 - You can offer add-ons after the purchase for a discounted price to add to your profit.

 Which shark will be the most beneficial to scaling your product and why?

 Consider more than just their money if you're looking for an investor or partner.
 Their skills, experience, and connections add the most value.
 So, which ‘shark' can take your business farther?

 How can investors help you enter a new market?

 The best investor will have the connections to introduce you to a new market or a new group of target customers.

-What you are current production costs and commercial rent?
+What are your current production costs and commercial rent?
 Can either expense be reduced?

-Regularly review your entire sales process to see if there are expenses that can be reduced without sacrificing quality.
+Regularly review your entire sales process to see if there are expenses that you can reduce without sacrificing quality.

 Can you produce your product overseas to increase profit margins?

 Check out Alibaba for low-cost manufacturers that can ship cheaply to overseas retailers.